 • Tax Rate: 11%

 Regardless of province, once you've completed the registration process, you'll receive a registration sticker — also known as a decal — to put on your licence plate (or a new licence plate) and registration papers (vehicle permit).
-Some agencies provide these onsite while others send them in the mail within five to 10 business days.
-However you receive these documents, make sure to put these papers in your vehicle in case you're pulled over by the police.
+Some agencies provide these onsite, while others send them in the mail within five to 10 business days.
+Regardless of how you receive these documents, put them in your vehicle in case the police pull you over.

 The registration of commercial vehicles may also have different requirements from province to province compared to passenger vehicles.
-Make sure to check with the appropriate agency to find out everything you need.
+Check with the appropriate agency to find out everything you need.

 How To Renew Your Motor Vehicle Registration

-Unless you're required to go in person to renew your registration, skip the line and use the online service.
-All you need is some personal and vehicle information and a debit card or credit card (Visa and MasterCard are the most widely accepted options).
-Be mindful that each province may also have a window to renew your registration online before the expiration date.
-If this time window lapses, you will have to renew in person.
+Unless you must go in person to renew your registration, skip the line and use the online service.
+You only need personal and vehicle information and a debit or credit card (Visa and MasterCard are the most widely accepted options).
+Remember that each province may also have a window to renew your registration online before expiry.
+If you miss this window, you must renew in person.

 And if you're forgetful, don't stress.
 Every province will send you a renewal notice in the mail so you have a few months to renew your registration online.